 Because the genre of Grey Literature encompasses an almost infinite number of topics in a wide range of formats, there is no uniform search strategy that will be effective across all subject areas.
-However, here are a couple tips to help get you started with a grey literature search:

 1. Isolate keywords from your topic.